 She enjoys spending time with her husband, Dr. Andrew Bitney, who is also an osteopathic family medicine physician.

 Student Distinguished Service – AZCOM

-Student Doctor Jay Olson, MS, is a third year medical student at Midwestern University Arizona College of Osteopathic Medicine.
+Student Doctor Jay Olson, MS, is a member of the Midwestern University Arizona College of Osteopathic Medicine Class of 2021.
 Jay grew up in small town Minnesota, attended St. Mary’s University of Minnesota, and moved to Arizona in 2015 for his Masters in Biomedical Science before matriculating to AZCOM in 2017.

-Jay has been very active in the AOMA as a volunteer and leader, serving on the House of Delegates, Board of Trustees, and Student Legislative Affairs Committee.
+Jay has been very active in the Arizona Osteopathic Medical Association as a volunteer and leader, serving on the House of Delegates, Board of Trustees, and Student Legislative Affairs Committee.
 He also is involved with the Council of Osteopathic Student Government Presidents, representing AZCOM on a national level.

 Outside of health care, Jay enjoys volunteering with RipplePHX – an HIV/AIDS awareness group in Phoenix, cooking, and spending time with his chihuahua, Romy.

 Jay will begin his post-graduate family medicine residency at the Comanche Community Memorial Hospital in Lawton, Oklahoma.